xuperchain/xuperchain/README.md

 -----
 ## What is XuperChain

 **XuperChain**, the first open source project of **XuperChain Lab**, introduces a underlying solution to build the super alliance network.
 Based on the dynamic kernel of xupercore.
-You can use xuberchain as a blockchain infrastructure to build a compliant blockchain network.
+You can use xuperchain as a blockchain infrastructure to build a compliant blockchain network.

 XuperChain is the underlying solution for union networks with following highlight features:
 * **Dynamic kernel**